drbenvincent/darc-experiments-matlab/README.md

 ## 3. Probability discounting

+Note that if you are running probability discounting experiments and present probabilities in terms of odds (see below) then you might want to customise the design space so that whole-numbered odds are presented to participants.
+Full details in the "How-to" sections below.

 ### Hyperbolic discounting of odds against a risky prospect
 Experiments assuming hyperbolic discounting of log odds against the risky prospect can be run with: